 Although GA records data such as your geographical location, device, internet browser and operating system, none of this information personally identifies you to us.
 Google Analytics also records your computer’s IP address which could be used to personally identify you but Google does not grant us access to this.

 Disabling cookies on your internet browser will stop Google Analytics from tracking any part of your visit to pages on BakeThenEat.com.
-You can also opt out of these cookies by visiting the Full Cookies List page and changing your cookie preferences.

 - You may print or download to local hard disk, extracts for your personal and non-commercial use only.